TuktukTaxi123/ionq-direct/README.md

 ## Installation and Requirements

-- Clone this repository or download the `ionq_direct.py` file directly.
+- `pip install ionq-direct` or download the `ionq_direct.py` file directly.
 No external dependencies beyond the standard Python libraries are required.
 - Make a free account on the [IonQ Cloud Portal](cloud.ionq.com) to acquire an API key.
 This is required for noisy simulator runs.

 ## Usage